JonathanYiv/odinbook/README.md

 * Users become friends when a Friend Request is accepted.
 * The Friend Request shows up as a notification in the navbar.
 * Users can create text or image Posts and upload profile pictures (using [Carrierwave](https://github.com/carrierwaveuploader/carrierwave)).
-* Users can like Posts.
+* Users can like Posts. ✔
-* Users can comment on Posts.
+* Users can comment on Posts. ✔
-* Posts display with content, author, comments, and likes.
+* Posts display with content, author, time, comments, and likes.
+* Comments display with content, author, time, and likes.
 * Logged in home page will have the 'Newsfeed.' ✔
 * User's Show page has a Profile Page with a Profile Picture.
 * User Index page lists all users and Friend Request buttons.